frida/frida-website/_docs/gadget.md

 Supported configuration keys are:

 -   `path`: string specifying the filesystem path to the script to load.
 May also be a path relative to where the Gadget binary resides.
+Specifying a relative path on iOS will first look for the script relative to the app's Documents directory.
+This means you can use iTunes file sharing to upload an updated version of the script, or update it by vending the whole container through AFC, which is allowed for debuggable apps.
+This is especially useful together with `"on_change": "reload"`.
     This key does not have a default value and must be provided.

 -   `parameters`: object containing arbitrary configuration data that you would like to pass to the `init()` RPC method.
 Defaults to an empty object.